-We study the case of the del Pezzo 3-fold $V_5=\Gr(2,5)\cap \PP^6$ which is uniquely determined by a general linear section $\PP^6$ of the Grassmannian variety $\mathrm{Gr}(2,5)\subset \PP^9$ under the Pl\"ucker embedding.
-Many algebraic geometers has been studied the Hilbert scheme of rational curves in $V_5$ of lower degrees in different view point (\cite{FN89, ILi94, LLSS17,San14, KPS18, CHL18}). \begin{proposition}[ {\cite[Theorem 1]{FN89}, \cite[Proposition 1.2.2]{ILi94}, and \cite[Proposition 2.46]{San14}}] The Hilbert scheme of rational curves of degree $d$ in $V_5$ is isomorphic to
+We study the case of the del Pezzo $3$-fold $V_5=\Gr(2,5)\cap \PP^6$, which is uniquely determined by a general linear section $\PP^6$ of the Grassmannian variety $\mathrm{Gr}(2,5)\subset \PP^9$ under the Pl\"ucker embedding.
+Many algebraic geometers have studied the Hilbert scheme of rational curves in $V_5$ of lower degrees from different perspectives (\cite{FN89, ILi94, LLSS17,San14, KPS18, CHL18}). \begin{proposition}[ {\cite[Theorem 1]{FN89}, \cite[Proposition 1.2.2]{ILi94}, and \cite[Proposition 2.46]{San14}}] The Hilbert scheme of rational curves of degree $d$ in $V_5$ is isomorphic to